The BV/SRL is intended to be the new standard company form. What are its key principles?

 Abolishment of the minimum share capital requirement

-The current/former Belgian Companies Code (BCC) required a minimum share capital of EUR 18,550 at the incorporation of a BVBA/SPRL.
+The former Belgian Companies Code (BCC) required a minimum share capital of EUR 18,550 at the incorporation of a BVBA/SPRL.
 This requirement no longer exists for the incorporation of a BV/SRL as the “share capital” concept has been abolished in the BV/SRL.

 The abolishment of the share capital is based on the fact that the “share capital” is not an efficient mechanism to protect third parties (creditors of the company).
 The legislator therefore decided to abolish the “share capital concept” while maintaining and, in some case, reinforcing other rules intended to protect third parties (e.g. restrictions on the acquisition by a BV/SRL of its own shares, confirmation of applicability of financial assistance rules on BV/SRL,…).

 The abolishment of share capital should indeed not be seen as an incentive to incorporate companies without proper attention for the funding of the company’s activities.
-Under the BCCA, the founding shareholders will indeed still have to make sure that the company has sufficient funds at the time of incorporation.
+Under the BCAC, the founding shareholders will indeed still have to make sure that the company has sufficient funds at the time of incorporation.
 They will have to justify the funding of the company through the establishment of a financial plan (to be filed with the notary at the time of incorporating the BV/SRL).
-The content requirements of the financial plan have been strengthened by the BCCA in order to ensure that founders sufficiently reflect on the funding of their company.
-In case of bankruptcy of the BV/SRL within three years following its incorporation, the financial plan may be used to assess the liability of the founders (as was the case under the BCC).
+The content requirements of the financial plan have been strengthened by the BCAC in order to ensure that founders sufficiently reflect on the funding of their company.
+In case of bankruptcy of the BV/SRL within three years following its incorporation, the financial plan may be used to assess the liability of the founders (as it was the case under the BCC).

 The legislator’s intention to provide for more flexibility while, at the same time, offering sufficient protection to third parties is also reflected in the new rules on distributions to shareholders.